trackingplan/trackingplan.js/README.md

     - Add `config.trackingplan.com` to your `script-src` policy.
     - Add `tracks.trackingplan.com` to your `connect-src` policy.

+### Cookies and local storage

+- This script does not use any browser cookie.
+- localStore is employed to save the sampling rate mentioned above with the following keys:
+   - `_trackingplan_sample_rate_ts`: Timestamp of the last time the sampling rate was downloaded
+   - `_trackingplan_sample_rate`: Sampling rate value
+   - `isSampledUser`: Whether sampling is done at user or at event hit level

 ### Advanced options

 The `init` call can also receive an `options` dictionary, that allows you to set some advanced parameters.